-Installing Power Modules using push-through technology
+Mounting Power Modules in push through technology (PT Power Module)

-We recommend that you use the optional mounting frames when installing the Push-Through device in a control cabinet.
+We recommend that you use the optional mounting frames when installing PT Power Modules in a control cabinet.
 This mounting frame includes the necessary seals and frame to ensure compliance with degree of protection IP54.